aleshaleksey/fansys23/04-combat.md

 For more information on movement, see "[Movement and Exploration](03-movement-exploration.md)".
 In addition, there are more movement rules below.

+___
 #### Total Defence: Dodge
 A combatant may declare "total defence: dodge" and expend their "main action", "secondary action" and "reaction", hence gaining [3 + Base] to  HiT (evasion), DEX saves and Thresholds vs the following combat manoeuvres: "grapple", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.

+___
 #### Total Defence: Shield
 A combatant may declare "total defence; shield" and expend their "main action", "secondary action" and "reaction", hence gaining [3 + Base]  to  HiT (shield), STR saves and Thresholds vs the following combat manoeuvres: "restrain", "shove", "throw", "trip", "disarm" and "sunder", until the start of their next turn.

 ___
+### Assisting

+FanSys does not have a dedicated assist/help action other than for skill/ability rolls (see "[Assisting and Circumstance bonuses](05-skills.md#assisting-and-circumstance-bonuses)" section in the "Skills" chapter).

+However, there are plenty of possible actions and manoeuvres which are helpful, eg flanking, providing cover, using combat manoeuvres to trip, disarm, or grapple/restrain foes, as well as spells as abilities that provide small bonuses, penalties, or various side-effects.

+The system works this way to encourage players to be creative with "minor" abilities and positioning rather than blindly calling "I assist".

+___
 ## Surprise and Ambush

 As mentioned above, any combatants who are not aware of the other side, or that the other side is about to attack, starts the first round ["surprised"](10-conditions-types.md#conditions-in-detail).
 This can happen if the enemy is either hidden, or the intention to attack is hidden.

+___
 ### Intentionally Hidden Enemies

 Either all entities on one side make a "stealth" roll (spontaneously hiding), or a "fortification" roll from the group is used (ambush from a pre-prepared position).
 If this meets or exceeds the ["Observe" + 13] threshold of entities on the other side, they are surprised.

+___
 ### Unintentionally Hidden Enemies

 Sometimes some combatants are hidden by virtue of coincidence (eg round a corner, or bending over behind a crate, tying their shoelaces) when combat starts.
 If they are aware of the other side, they are treated as ambushers in the "Intentionally Hidden Enemies" section.

+___
 ### Enemies Hiding their Intent

 Sometimes enemies in plain sight hide their intent to attack (eg secret police or thugs in the street).
 In this case a "deceive" roll is made by the traitorous ambushers vs ["sense motive" + 13] instead.

+___
 ### Mutually unaware combatants

 If both parties are unaware of each other (eg bandits meet guards round the corner of a mountain path), no one is surprised and combat proceeds immediately.
 More accurately, both parties are considered surprised in the first round and spend the round gawking and do nothing.
 Either way the surprise round does not happen.